 If you’re fishing in freshwater then the best all around fly rod weight is a 5wt rod.
 They are the most versatile and you can use them for bass or trout on both lakes and rivers.

-In saltwater, a 9wt is your best choice.
+A 9wt is your best choice for saltwater fly fishing setup for beginners.
 They are delicate enough for bonefish and permit while being strong enough for small tarpon, stripers and snook.

 What makes a good fly fishing rod?